 Collecting, storing, transporting, and disposing of waste generated at the Laboratory is the responsibility of BNL's Waste Management Facility (WMF).
-This modern facility was designed for handling hazardous, industrial, radioactive, and mixed waste and is comprised of three staging areas: a facility for hazardous waste, regulated by RCRA; a mixed-waste building for material that is both hazardous and radioactive: and a reclamation building for radioactive material.
-The RCRA and mixed-waste buildings are managed under a permit issued by the New York State Department of Environmental Conservation (NYSDEC).
+This modern facility was designed for handling hazardous, industrial, radioactive, and mixed waste and is comprised of three staging areas: a facility for hazardous waste, regulated by RCRA; a mixed-waste building for material that is both hazardous and radioactive; and a reclamation building for radioactive material.
+The RCRA and mixedwaste buildings are managed under a permit issued by the New York State Department of Environmental Conservation (NYSDEC).
 These buildings are used for short-term storage of waste before it is packaged or consolidated for off-site shipment to permitted treatment and disposal facilities.
-In 2007, BNL generated the following types and quantities of waste from routine operations:
+Due to the relatively small quantities and infrequent generation of mixed waste, BNL is seeking to reduce its waste storage footprint by consolidating hazardous and mixed wastes into its RCRA waste building.
+This will enable the eventual closure of the mixed waste building and its removal from the NYSDEC Permit.
+In 2008, BNL generated the following types and quantities of waste from routine operations:

-Hazardous waste: 4.1 tons
+Hazardous waste: 5.5 tons

-Mixed waste: 31 ft3
+■ Mixed waste: 12 ft3

-Radioactive waste: 6,796 ft3
+■ Radioactive waste: 1,738 ft3

-Hazardous waste from routine operations in 2007 remained fairly steady with respect to 2006 generation rates, as shown in Figure 2-1a.
-The increase in mixed waste generation, as shown in 2-1b, is attributed to activities within the Collider-Accelerator Department.
-As shown in Figure 2-1c, the radioactive waste quantity for routine operations also increased, but remained below quantities typically generated in previous years.
-This increase is attributed to increased funding and resulting operations within the high-energy nuclear physics program.
-Wastes generated from nonroutine or one-time events and wastes generated from environmental restoration activities are not included in the figures.
+Hazardous waste from routine operations in 2008 showed a small increase with respect to 2007 generation rates, as shown in Figure 2-1a, due to increased photowaste generation and the disposal of approximately 2,000 pounds of spent plating baths within BNL's Instrumentation Division.
+The decrease in routine mixed waste generation, as shown in 2-1b, can be attributed primarily to decreased generation within the Collider-Accelerator Department, which is normally associated with the dismantling/reconstruction of beamlines.
+As shown in Figure 2-1c, the radioactive waste quantity for routine operations also decreased, again with the Collider-Accelerator Department being the primary generator.
+These figures do not include wastes generated from nonroutine or one-time events and wastes generated from environmental restoration activities.

 Routine operations are defined as ongoing industrial and experimental operations.
 BNL is currently cleaning up facilities and areas containing radioactive and chemical contamination resulting from long-past operations.
-Waste recovered through restoration and decommissioning activities is managed by the Environmental Restoration (ER) Project, with assistance from BNL's Environmental and Waste Management Services Division (EWMSD).
+Waste recovered through restoration and decommissioning activities is managed by the Environmental Restoration Projects (ERP) Division, with assistance from BNL's Environmental Protection Division (EPD).

-In 2007, EWMSD continued surveillance and maintenance operations for the Brookhaven Medical Research Reactor (BMRR) and began working on removing some of the equipment and components from the former Hot Laundry and Decontamination Facility in Building 650.
+In 2008, EPD continued surveillance and maintenance operations for the Brookhaven Medical Research Reactor (BMRR) and removed some of the equipment and components from the former Hot Laundry and Decontamination Facility in Building 650.
 Waste generation activity associated with the BMRR and the Decontamination Facility is reflected in the nonroutine waste values.
-Nonroutine waste typically includes construction and demolition waste, environmental restoration waste, legacy waste, lead-painted debris, lead shielding, and polychlorinated biphenyl (PCB) waste.
-Figures 2-1d through 2-1f show wastes generated under the ER Program, as well as nonroutine operations.
+Other nonroutine waste includes construction and demolition waste, legacy waste, lead-painted debris, lead shielding, and polychlorinated biphenyl (PCB) waste.
+Figures 2-1d through 2-1f show wastes generated under the ERP Division, as well as nonroutine operations.
 Waste generation from these activities has varied significantly from year to year.
-This was expected, as environmental restoration activities moved from remedial investigations and feasibility studies to remedial actions, which have changed annually based on the progress of the Laboratory's cleanup schedule.
-Nonroutine hazardous waste generation increased in 2007 due to activities to remove lead from the former skeet range.
+This was expected, as environmental restoration activities moved from remedial investigations and feasibility studies to remedial actions, which change annually based on the progress of the Laboratory's cleanup schedule.
+Nonroutine hazardous waste generation decreased substantially in 2008, as the project to remove some lead-contaminated soil from the former skeet range was completed.